RenderKit/embree/doc/src/api.md

 the host but not the device.

-Before version 4.4, Embree made heavy use of unified shared memory (USM) shared memory which simplifies memory managment with SYCL devices by letting the SYCL runtime transfer data from host to device implicitly.
+Before version 4.4, Embree made heavy use of unified shared memory (USM) shared memory which simplifies memory management with SYCL devices by letting the SYCL runtime transfer data from host to device implicitly.
 However, some applications require more control over when and how data is migrated from CPU to GPU.
 Embree 4.4 allows to use explicit host and device